-Would The U.S. Health System Be Ready For A Surge in Coronavirus Cases?
+Would The U.S. Health System Be Ready For A Surge In Coronavirus Cases?

 Even so, Dr. Amesh Adalja, a senior scholar at the Johns Hopkins Center for Health Security, questions whether hospitals pay adequate attention to working on emergency preparedness on a routine basis.
 "We've come a long way, but it's not fully as good as it should be if this threat were taken seriously all the time," he says.

 The problem, Adalja says, is that the funding for such preparedness waxes and wanes.
-"People's interests goes away, and then things kind of languish," he says.
+"People's interest goes away, and then things kind of languish," he says.

 Hospitals plan for new procedures and new drugs with enthusiasm, he says, but "they don't plan for pandemics in the same manner."